wasp-lang/wasp/web/docs/language/features.md

 ### Cache Invalidation
 One of the trickiest parts of managing a web app's state is making sure the data returned by the queries is up to date.
-Since Wasp uses _react-query_ for Query management, we must make sure to invalidate queries (more specifically, their cached results managed by react-query) whenever they become stale.
+Since Wasp uses _react-query_ for Query management, we must make sure to invalidate Queries (more specifically, their cached results managed by _react-query_) whenever they become stale.

 It's possible to invalidate the caches manually through several mechanisms _react-query_ provides (e.g., refetch, direct invalidation).
 However, since manual cache invalidation quickly becomes complex and error-prone, Wasp offers a quicker and a more effective solution to get you started: **automatic Entity-based Query cache invalidation**.
 Because Actions can (and most often do) modify the state while Queries read it, Wasp invalidates a Query's cache whenever an Action that uses the same Entity is executed.

 For example, let's assume that Action `createTask` and Query `getTasks` both use Entity `Task`.
 If `createTask` is executed, `getTasks`'s cached result may no longer be up-to-date.
-Wasp will therefore invalidate it, making `getTasks` refetch data from the server, making it up to date again.
+Wasp will therefore invalidate it, making `getTasks` refetch data from the server, bringing it up to date again.

 In practice, this means that Wasp keeps the queries "fresh" without requiring you to think about cache invalidation.